DHTMLX/docs-suite/docs/form/work_with_form.md

 }
 ~~~

-For example, the value `100000.01` is converted into `100,000.01` by the predefined template of the `inputType:"text"`, since it is the default input type.
+For the above example, the value *100000.01* is converted into *100,000.01* by the predefined template of the default `inputType:"text"`, since the input type is not set.

 **Related sample**: [Form.
 Number mask](https://snippet.dhtmlx.com/l5i6lwe5)

 ### patternMask

-The `patternMask` property sets an input mask for entering number and string values into the Input and Textarea Form controls according to a special pattern.
+The `patternMask` property sets an input mask for entering number and string values into the [**Input**](form/input.md) and [**Textarea**](form/textarea.md) Form controls according to a special pattern.
 It can be set in two ways:

 - as an *object* with the following properties:
     - ***pattern*** - allows specifying the necessary mask and change it dynamically, depending on the entered values